ronomon/reed-solomon/README.md

 Decode: 193.18 MB/s
 ```

-## Optional Native Binding
+## Native Binding (Optional)
-The native binding will be installed by default when installing `reed-solomon`, and the Javascript binding will be used if the native binding could not be compiled.
+The native binding will be installed automatically when installing `reed-solomon`, and the Javascript binding will be used if the native binding could not be compiled.
 To compile the native binding manually, install [node-gyp](https://www.npmjs.com/package/node-gyp) globally:
 ```
 sudo npm install node-gyp -g
 ```